 - View video of remote speakers

-- View video of speakers from the second half of the event [to come]
+- View video of speakers from the second half of the event

-- Browse event images [to come]
+- Browse event images

-- Short video recap [to come]
+- Watch short video recap

 - Sanford story remembering Fleishman (includes videos, obituaries and other resources)